steven-rothstein/toi-liveblog/README.md

-# Times of Israel Live Blog
+# Times of Israel Live Blog: Streamlit Application

-This repository holds a simple Python script that scrapes [The Times of Israel's](timesofisrael.com) current live blog for its content, and writes it to a [Streamlit](streamlit.io) application that uses `expander` components for each blog post.
+This repository holds a simple Python script that scrapes [The Times of Israel's](https://timesofisrael.com) current live blog for its content, and writes it to a [Streamlit](https://streamlit.io) application that uses `expander` components for each blog post.
 The goal of this application is entirely UI-based.
 The news source's page requires users to scroll through all content, and the desire was to scroll through headlines and expand the headline if the article content was desired.

 ## Usage